Workflomics/workflomics-readthedocs/docs/source/user-guide/web-interface.rst

 Accessing Workflomics
 *********************

-To begin exploring the capabilities of Workflomics, you can deploy your own instance of Workflomics (see the `intructions <https://workflomics.readthedocs.io/en/update_tutorial/basics/installation.html>`_) or visit the demo:
+To begin exploring the capabilities of Workflomics, you can deploy your own instance of Workflomics (see the `instructions <https://workflomics.readthedocs.io/en/update_tutorial/basics/installation.html>`_) or visit the demo:

 - **Live Demo**: `Workflomics Live Demo <http://145.38.190.48/>`_